Your definitive guide to baking with coconut oil.

 Coconut Oil Can Taste Like Coconut (But it Doesn’t Have To)

 Refined coconut oil, on the other hand, has been processed under high heat to remove the coconut smell and flavour.
 It’s more versatile and works well in recipes calling for oil where you don’t want the coconut flavour.
-For example, the easiest banana bread recipe calls for olive oil.
+For example, vegan banana bread recipe calls for olive oil.
 In this case, either refined or unrefined coconut oil would work.
 But if you’re looking to avoid the coconut flavour altogether, stick with olive oil or use melted refined coconut oil.

 Room Temperature Ingredients Are a Must